gvengel/exim_exporter/README.md

 Docker images are available on [docker hub](https://hub.docker.com/r/gvengel/exim_exporter).

-For full functionality the exporter needs access to exim's log files, spool directory, and process list.
+To enable full functionality the exporter needs access to exim's log files, spool directory, and process list.
-If you were running your MTA in a container named `exim4`, usage might look something like:
+For example, if you were running your MTA in a container named `exim4`, usage might look something like:

 ```
 docker run